 When the spirits of winter saw this show of resistance and protest, they howled and caused it to be the coldest, snowiest season in memory.
 The bitter winds blew and the harsh cold attacked the trees with fury.
 Most of the trees lost their leaves and remain deciduous to this day.

-The Conifers though, along with a few other rebels, managed to stay green.
+The Conifers though, along with a few other rebels, managed to stay green or hold onto their leaves.
 All of them around here that is except for Bald Cypress.
 Having not drank of the magical elixir, it remains one of the few members of the Conifer tribe to lose its leaves.
 The beeches, oaks, and musclewoods did not have the benefit of the magical potion.
 They were battered by the wind and cold, some eventually losing their leaves, but most hung on.

 They knew if they held on long enough, the spirits of summer would eventually prevail.
 So they may lose their colors, lose limbs and some leaves, but they continue to rebel.
 So it is to this day that these trees retain their leaves, challenging the cold and wind, holding onto to the end of winter when they can.
 It is said that when the wind blows and tries to knock off the leaves, those who know the tale and remember the past know what is really happening and can hear what others do not.
 For if you listen to the rustling leaves hard enough, you can hear that what they're actually doing is laughing at the spirits of winter, secure in the knowledge that summer will one day again prevail, with the support of the allies among the trees...